 “Ignorance is bliss.”
-We have all heard that old adage, but it does fit uncomfortably when I stop to recall my initial reaction thirty months of March ago to Dublin quartet U2’s third album, War .
-With the rousing marshall rhythms from Larry Mullen jr’s drums on the opening to “Sunday Bloody Sunday”, the tortured passion evident in Bono’s voice and The Edge’s stiletto guitar stabs on “New Year’s Day”, and Adam Clayton’s rolling bass on “Surrender” as well as “Two Heats Beat as One”, War was a musical proclamation of a serious contender on the unfolding Eighties rock vista.
+We have all heard that old adage, but it does fit uncomfortably when I stop to recall my initial reaction in March 1983 to Dublin quartet U2 and their third album, War .
+With the rousing marshall rhythms from Larry Mullen jr’s drums on the opening to “Sunday Bloody Sunday”, the tortured passion evident in Bono’s voice over The Edge’s stiletto guitar stabs on “New Year’s Day”, and Adam Clayton’s rolling bass on “Surrender” as well as “Two Heats Beat as One”, War by U2 was a musical proclamation of a serious contender on the unfolding Eighties rock vista.

 “For he is our peace who has made us both one, and broke down the dividing wall of hostility…And might reconcile us both to God in one body through the cross, thereby bringing hostility to an end.”
 Who do you think said that?
-British Prime Minister John Major or Tony Blair?
+Former British Prime Ministers John Major, Margaret Thatcher, or Tony Blair?
 Maybe Provisional IRA political Sinn Fein leader Gerry Adams?
 Actually it was written 2000 years ago in a letter to the Christian church members at Ephesus by the Apostle Paul of Tarsus (Ephesians 2:14). –Redbeard